grzesiek-galezowski/tdd-toolkit/README.md

 Strings & chars
 -

+A distinct string:

     Any.String()

+A string matching a regex (only a small subset of features is supported - you'll have ti try and see if it fits you)

     Any.StringMatching(string pattern)

+A distinct string of a given length:

     Any.StringOfLength(int charactersCount)

+A distinct string other that all passed strings (may be a subset or superset though):

     Any.StringOtherThan(params string[] alreadyUsedStrings)

+A distinct string that does not contain any of given strings:

     Any.StringNotContaining(params string[] excludedSubstrings)

+A distinct string that contains a given string:

     Any.StringContaining(string str)

+A distinct alpha-numeric string:

     Any.AlphaString()

+A distinct alpha-string (latin characters only, no regional characters):

     Any.AlphaString(int maxLength)

+A distinct string matching Identifier requirements (first character is letter, the rest is alphanumeric):

     Any.Identifier()

+A single distinct letter character:

     Any.AlphaChar()

+A single distinct digit character:

     Any.DigitChar()

 Enums